jum002/Keyboard-Piano-Project/README.md

 ## Goals
-- Design a full-length (88 notes) piano that can be played on keyboard.
+- Design a piano with 7 octaves (84 notes) that can be played on keyboard.
 - Should have optimal design so that the fingers represent normal typing position and is as comfortable as possible.
 - Although it's fundamentally different playing experience than an actual piano, it should be fun and convenient to play anywhere on the computer and require a different type of mastery (like a rhythm game).
 - Visual display of actual piano being played so that when pressing keys on the keyboard, the user can look where it corresponds to the actual piano